marcvivet/TTGOT5V23Tools/README.md

 # References

-Some parts of the code are based on the gread work provided in this repository. https://github.com/G6EJD/ESP32-e-Paper-Weather-Display
+Parts of the code are extracted from the gread work done by David Bird which is provided in this repository:

+https://github.com/G6EJD/ESP32-e-Paper-Weather-Display